OHI-Science/OHI-website/content/news/raster_to_terra.md

 )
 ```

-Next, we want to resample that `spatRaster` to up-sample the resolution to match that of the other raster, which has a higher resolution of 0.01 meters:
+Next, we want to resample that `spatRaster` to up-sample the resolution to match that of the other raster, which has a higher resolution of 0.01 degrees:

 ```r
 # resample the interpolated trawling proportion data